LauraAubin/Xylo/README.md

 **Initial setup**

 - Clone the repo.
+- Make sure that your Node version is greater than 11.
+You can check this with `node -v` and upgrade with `brew upgrade node`.
 - From the base folder run `npm install` to create node_modules.
 - Navigate to the `/client` folder and run `npm install` here as well.